VIRGINIA DIVORCE STEPS

 Gordon Peters, Jr., Attorney at Law, has helped hundreds of clients navigate divorces in Lynchburg and Blackstone, Virginia, and the surrounding communities in Campbell, Amherst, and Bedford counties.
 Gordon is not only dedicated to his family law clients but also accessible to them and compassionate toward them as they struggle with this life-altering event.

-If you are considering divorce, have filed, or have been served a complaint, call Gordon today for a free consultation.
+If you are considering divorce, have filed, or have been served a complaint, call Gordon today for a consultation.